Susan Walvius: Coaching timeline

+Head Coaching Record

 Launching SHEEX

 In 2008, Walvius and former South Carolina assistant Michelle M. Marciniak founded SHEEX, Inc., a company that is said to offer "the world's first athletic-performance sheets".
 Constructed from materials commonly found in modern athletic wear, SHEEX provide similar moisture-wicking, temperature-control, breathability and stretch not found in traditional cotton sheeting.

 Notable

 Susan Walvius coached three players who went on to play in the WNBA after their careers at South Carolina.
 Under Walvius, the Gamecocks advanced to the Elite Eight in 2002 with Walvius earning SEC Coach of the Year recognition.
 Carolina had consecutive top-20 finishes in 2002 and 2003 with Walvius at the helm.
 Under Walvius, South Carolina made five trips to the postseason in her last seven years, including consecutive postseason appearances in 2006, 2007 and 2008.
 In her 11th year at Carolina, Walvius was the fourth-longest tenured SEC coach at her current school, trailing only Pat Summitt (34 years, Tennessee), Andy Landers (29 years, Georgia) and Sharon Fanning (13 years, Mississippi State).
 Under Walvius' direction, the Gamecocks were one of the SEC's elite defensive teams.
 Carolina has ranked in the top three in the conference each of the last four years in field goal percentage defense and blocked shots.
 Walvius led Carolina to a nine-game improvement and a trip to the postseason in 2005–06.
 Walvius was responsible for the inception of the Mentors Program, in which successful women from the community work with South Carolina's female student-athletes to help them achieve their goals both in and out of the classroom.
 From 2004 through 2008, Walvius' players have appeared on the SEC Winter Sports Academic Honor Roll 38 times, a figure that leads all SEC schools during that time.
 In fact, South Carolina's 38 honorees is more than twice as many as seven SEC schools during that same time (Auburn, Georgia, Kentucky, LSU, Mississippi State, Ole Miss, and Vanderbilt.)
 During the 2001–02 season, the Gamecocks were ranked in the top 10 nationally for the first time since the 1981–82 season.